lggg123/sei-dlp-core/contracts/TEST_USER_GUIDE.md

 ### Insufficient Balance Errors
 - Check if deployment completed successfully
 - Verify you're using the correct test user address
-- Confirm you're connected to SEI devnet (Chain ID: 713715)
+- Confirm you're connected to SEI testnet (Chain ID: 1328)

 ### Transaction Failures
-- Ensure gas limit is sufficient for SEI devnet
+- Ensure gas limit is sufficient for SEI testnet
 - Check if contracts are properly deployed
 - Verify token allowances are set correctly

 ### Frontend Connection Issues
-- Confirm RPC URL is correct: `https://evm-rpc-arctic-1.sei-apis.com`
+- Confirm RPC URL is correct: `https://evm-rpc-testnet.sei-apis.com`
 - Check that contract addresses in `.env` match deployment output
-- Verify MetaMask is connected to SEI devnet
+- Verify MetaMask is connected to SEI testnet

 ## Security Notes
 - These are test tokens with no real value
-- Private keys are for devnet testing only
+- Private keys are for testnet testing only
 - Never use these addresses or keys on mainnet
 - Test users have deterministic addresses for consistent testing